hashicorp/vagrant/index.md

 This is a compact feature list of Vagrant.
 For more information on any of the specific features, read the [getting started guide](/docs/getting-started/index.html).

-* Automated virtual machine creation using [Sun's VirtualBox](http://www.virtualbox.org)
+* Automated virtual machine creation using [Oracle's VirtualBox](http://www.virtualbox.org)
 * Automated provisioning of virtual environments using [chef](http://www.opscode.com/chef)
 * Forward ports to the host machine
 * Full SSH access to created environments